-- A1.1 In November 2000, in 'Modern Ports A UK Policy', the Department for Transport promised a review of municipal ports management structures and practices to ensure that municipal ports were playing a full and accountable part in the local and regional economy. - A1.2 In May 2006 the Department for Communities and Local Government and Department for Transport jointly published 'Opportunities for Ports in Local Authority Ownership; A review of municipal ports in England and Wales'. - A1.3 In the review they stated that within the current framework for decision-making in local government there is scope for responsive and dynamic management of municipal ports.
-The key findings identified in the Executive Summary of the review concerned:- - 1 Accountability and Decision Making - 2 Strategy and Business Planning - 3 Management and Performance Review - 4 Municipal Port Finances - A1.4 Furthermore the review document states that decisions relating to the Harbour are based on advice from officers who have a clear understanding of the special requirements of the Harbour. - A1.5 Following a report to the Harbour Committee in June 2006 it was resolved that a Municipal Ports Review Working Party be established to prepare an implementation schedule for review in relation to the review of Municipal Ports. - A1.6 This Working Party met on five occasions with the last meeting being held on 22 January 2007.
+- 5.1 In November 2000, in 'Modern Ports A UK Policy', the Department for Transport promised a review of municipal ports management structures and practices to ensure that municipal ports were playing a full and accountable part in the local and regional economy. - 5.2 In May 2006 the Department for Communities and Local Government and the Department for Transport jointly published 'Opportunities for Ports in Local Authority Ownership; A review of municipal ports in England and Wales'. - 5.3 In the review they stated that within the current framework for decision-making in local government there is scope for responsive and dynamic management of municipal ports.
+The key findings identified in the Executive Summary of the review concerned:- - Accountability and Decision Making - 2 Strategy and Business Planning - 3 Management and Performance Review - 4 Municipal Port Finances - 5.4 Furthermore the review document states that decisions relating to the Harbour are based on advice from officers who have a clear understanding of the special requirements of the Harbour. - 5.5 Following a report to the Harbour Committee in June 2006 it was resolved that a Municipal Ports Review Working Party be established to prepare an implementation schedule for review in relation to the review of Municipal Ports. - 5.6 This Working Party met on five occasions with the last meeting being held on 22 January 2007.
 The Working Party agreed and recommended that the best way forward to meet the requirements of the Municipal Ports Review is to have a fit for purpose Harbour Committee working for Tor Bay Harbour under new and more detailed Terms of Reference and a Protocol set by the Council, making it effectively a decision-making committee of the Council.
-Later in 2007 the Council adopted the Working Party's recommendations. - A1.7 It was a recommendation of the Working Party that the new Committee should be protected against short-term thinking and be subject to a coherent and consistent treatment by the Council.
-Furthermore they believed the Committee should be apolitical.
+Later in 2007 the Council adopted the Working Party's recommendations.

-- A1.8 Once the principle of a Harbour Committee was established it was agreed by full Council that there would be a need to undertake a considerable amount of work in order to put the Harbour Committee in place.
-This work included the recruitment and appointment of the advisors and the training of all members of the Committee.
-A suggested Implementation Schedule was agreed in 2007 and this included the need to draw up and agree a Tor Bay Harbour Business Plan by the end of March 2008. - A1.9 The Municipal Ports Review (May 2006) states that there should be six months to formulate a plan and two years for implementation. - A1.10 Finally, it should be remembered that the whole debate about the Municipal Port Review is really one about the management of the harbour.
-It is not a question of ownership as the Council will still be the owning authority.
+- 5.7 It was a recommendation of the Working Party that the new Committee should be protected against short-term thinking and be subject to a coherent and consistent treatment by the Council.
+Furthermore they believed the Committee should be apolitical. - 5.8 Once the principle of a Harbour Committee was established a suggested Implementation Schedule was agreed in 2007 and this included the need to draw up and agree a Tor Bay Harbour Business Plan by the end of March each year. - 5.9 The Municipal Port Review deals with the management of the harbour.
+It is not a question of ownership as the Council remains the owning authority.
 It is a matter of what delivers the most appropriate and fit for purpose form of governance that will work best for any particular municipal port.